-Behavioral Education Skills Training (BEST) is a hospital-based day treatment program that provides intensive therapeutic treatment for boys and girls attending grade school, kindergarten through sixth grade.
+Behavioral Emotional Skills Training (BEST) is a hospital-based day treatment program that provides intensive therapeutic treatment for boys and girls attending grade school, kindergarten through sixth grade.
 The five-week program is designed for children who have behavioral and emotional problems affecting relationships with family and friends and with school performance.

 BEST works closely with families, schools and other agencies to provide a program suited to the child’s individual needs, as well as provide a transition back to outpatient services.
 BEST provides individualized client care via a multidisciplinary approach.
 While enrolled, each child will work with a team including a psychiatrist, registered nurse, clinical social worker, mental health counselor and a Spokane Public Schools instructor.

 The Psychiatric Center for Children and Adolescents (PCCA) provides short-term interventions to help kids, age 12-18, get back on track after a mental health emergency.
 Patients are referred to PCCA through the Emergency Department (ED).
 Once admitted, patients receive 24/7 care while their treatment team works on three primary treatment goals: stabilization of the mental health crisis, assessment of the patient’s mental health and referral to appropriate services for ongoing care.